-The Million Hearts® Hypertension Control Challenge is a competition to identify practices, clinicians, and health systems that have worked with their patients to achieve hypertension control rates at or above 70% through innovations in health information technology and electronic health records, patient communication, and health care team approaches.
-The stories and lessons learned below can help other practices and systems work with patients to achieve successful blood pressure control.
+The Million Hearts® Hypertension Control Challenge is a competition to identify practices, clinicians, and health systems that have worked with their patients to achieve hypertension control rates of at least 80% through innovations in health information technology and electronic health records, patient communication, and health care team approaches.
+Their stories and lessons learned can help other practices and systems work with patients to achieve successful blood pressure control.

 Million Hearts® recognized 18 health care practices and systems as 2015 Champions for their efforts to achieve blood pressure control for at least 70% of their adult patients with hypertension.
 Watch for more information on the 2015 Champions in the coming months.

 A federally qualified health center serving seven locations, International Community Health Services gained the trust of their largely Asian and Pacific Islander population by delivering culturally appropriate care.

 Reliant created standard operating procedures to accurately measure blood pressure for their patients and distributed digital cuffs to its 20 locations.
 They also gave digital blood pressure monitors for patients to use at home, which helped identify undiagnosed patients with hypertension and helped others control their blood pressure.

 Dr. Robert Zufall and his wife Kathryn founded a free clinic in 1990 to provide treatment for the uninsured and underserved population in their area.
 Today, Zufall Health has nine locations as well as a medical van that serves homeless individuals during the day and migrant workers in the evening.

 Million Hearts® has recognized 30 health care practices and systems as 2014 Champions for their efforts to achieve blood pressure control for at least 70% of their adult patients with hypertension.
 Learn more about their success and how you can put their evidence-based strategies into action.